-This recipe was originally posted 5/2019 and was republished with more photos 4/2022.
+This recipe was originally posted May 2019 and was republished with more photos on April 2022.

 Are you looking for a fabulous burger recipe for your next backyard cookout or bbq?
-Well, you have GOT to check out these Hawaiian inspired Aloha Burgers!
+Well, you have GOT to check out these Hawaiian inspired Burgers!

 Made with ground beef burgers, seasoned and topped with a homemade Whole30 compatible teriyaki sauce.
 They’re served inside lettuce wraps with grilled pineapple slices, bacon, and red onions.